enyioman/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Docker compose](../_docs/assets/week1/docker-compose2.png)

-To validate access to the databases, we'll create and query some items into them.
+To validate access to the databases, we'll create table, put items into them and then query the items.

 ![DynamoDB Create table](../_docs/assets/week1/dynamodb-create-table.png)